Chronicle, a new concept from the design consultancy Artefact, is like a doctor in your pocket.

 Heart disease, cancer, diabetes, obesity, arthritis—chronic conditions such as these account for 84% of health care spending.
 Yet many are preventable.
 An estimated 40% of all premature deaths can be attributed to lifestyle, such as smoking and inactivity.
 How can the health care system shift focus (and dollars) from acute to preventative care?

-"It’s about all this time you’re not actually focused on your condition, sitting in your home doing research about it," says Matthew Jordan, insights and strategy director at Artefact.
+The Seattle-based design firm Artefact has created a compelling new concept called Chronicle.
+It would be the first app to monitor someone’s health across various chronic diseases, as it compares to others with similar conditions, in real time."It’s about all this time you’re not actually focused on your condition, sitting in your home doing research about it," says Matthew Jordan, insights and strategy director at Artefact.
 "Real life is where the biggest risks are, which is why we wanted to think of something like Chronicle."

 Sure, it’s the same big data promise we’ve heard before, but Artefact demonstrates how it might be useful in immediate, day-to-day interventions.
 They give the example of a hypothetical woman named Olivia who suffers from a chronic lung disease and is outside for a morning stroll to get coffee.
 One coffee shop is at the top of a tall hill.
 The other is just down the street.
 She’s at a crossroads.
 Which one is right?